Acupuncture & Chinese Medicine

 Your diagnosis will be based on your individual history, symptoms and presentation.
 It will be explained to you in Chinese Medicine terms, as well as everyday terms that relate to your body and the condition you are experiencing.

 Acupuncture is the insertion of fine, stainless steel needles into acupuncture points.
-This is a process of re-tuning your body and bringing your energy back into balance.
+This is a process of re-tuning your body and bringing your Qi back into balance based on ancient healing methods, practiced for over five thousand years.
 This delicate therapy is gentle and very relaxing.
-It usually takes about 20 minutes of your consultation time.

 Does it hurt?